 As always, the specifics will vary depending on the loan and your provider.
-But it’s a good idea to make sure you have a business plan – give some idea about what the money is going to be used for, and present accurate, up to date costings where possible.
-You should also provide links to your online presence – website, social media feeds etc. Many lenders use these to establish your business standing, to see how you interact with customers, and if you have consistently negative reviews.
+But it’s a good idea to make sure you have a business plan, give some idea about what the money is going to be used for, and present accurate, up to date costings where possible.
+You should also provide links to your online presence, including your website, social media feeds etc. Many lenders use these to establish your business’ standing, see how you interact with customers, and if you have consistently positive or negative reviews.

-You should have your financial documents ready to present – namely bank statements, filed accounts, receipts and invoices, etc. Anything to give your lender a picture of your business’ recent and current financial health.
+You should have your financial documents ready, – including bank statements, filed accounts, receipts and invoices, etc. Anything to give your lender a picture of your business’ recent and current financial health.
 Proof of your time in business will be necessary.
-You’ll have to provide different proof depending on the lender, but, if you’re applying with Capify you’ll need to demonstrate at least six months in business.
+You’ll have to provide different proof depending on the lender, but if you’re applying with Capify you’ll need to demonstrate at least six months in business.